aws/studio-lab-examples/open-in-studio-lab/README.md

-# Add an Open in Studio Lab Button to Your GitHub Notebooks
+# Add a Open in Studio Lab Button to Your GitHub Notebooks
 Do you want to add this flashy [![Open in SageMaker Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/aws/studio-lab-examples/blob/main/open-in-studio/README.md) button to your notebooks hosted on GitHub?
 It's really easy.
 Let me break it down for you in 3 steps.

 ### 1. Find the url for your file hosted on GitHub.